 When you might have permanent seed brachytherapy

-If your prostate gland is too big you might need hormone therapy for 3 months before the radiotherapy treatment.
-The hormone therapy shrinks the prostate and makes it easier to put the seeds into the right place.
+Your doctor may also recommend you have hormone therapy for a few months before the radiotherapy treatment.
+The hormone therapy shrinks the prostate cancer and makes it easier to put the seeds into the right place.

 How many hospital appointments you might have